 Poisonous Death Cap Mushroom Spreads Over North America

-Following a mushroom bloom in the San Francisco Bay Area in late 2016,14 people consumed a poisonous fungus and fell drastically ill.
+Following a mushroom bloom in the San Francisco Bay Area in late 2016, 14 people consumed a poisonous fungus and fell drastically ill.
 One child even suffered permanent neurological damage.
-These were just some of the latest in a string of poisonings over the past few decades — a small handful of which proved to be fatal.
-The toxic cause: Amanita phalloides, better known by its grim moniker, the "death cap" mushroom.
+The toxic and sometimes fatal cause: Amanita phalloides, better known by its grim moniker, the "death cap" mushroom.

 Advertisement